Watching Schumacher is an exercise in cognitive dissonance.

 In some ways, then, the documentary works on two levels; the foreshadowing is tragic for those who both know and don’t know what happened to Schumacher in the French Alps after his second retirement.

-The involvement of the Schumaker family (wife Corinna and son Mick, a current F1 rookie, make the strongest impressions) would seemingly foretell a film focused more on Schumacher off the track, but it was actually more concerned with the heights of Schumacher’s on-track career.
-There are sections on Schumacher’s rivalry with Ayrton Senna, tragically cut short by Senna’s fatal accident, which is shown in the film in a jarringly powerful and horrifying moment, accentuated by archival footage of Schumacher talking about how he assumed Senna would just be in a coma from which he could recover.
+The involvement of the Schumacher family (wife Corinna and son Mick, a current F1 rookie, make the strongest impressions) would seemingly foretell a film focused more on Schumacher off the track, but it’s actually more concerned with the heights of Schumacher’s on-track career.
+There are sections on Schumacher’s rivalry with Senna, tragically cut short by the Brazilian’s fatal accident, shown in the film in a jarringly powerful and horrifying moment, accentuated by archival footage of Schumacher talking about how he assumed Senna would just be in a coma from which he could recover.

 There are also moments of outright lyricism.
 The opening and closing credits are static onboard camera shots of Schumacher traversing the Monaco circuit, and they alone might be worth watching the film for.
 They capture the poetry and power inherent to the sport at which Schumacher was better than just about anyone else to ever do it.
 In the middle of the film, a brief tracking shot follows Schumacher chasing Mika Häkkinen in the wet.
 It’s an evocative few seconds, suggesting a shark hunting prey in the open water.